docker-library/docs/open-liberty/content.md

 COPY server.xml /config/
 ```

-The `microProfile1` image contains the features required to implement Eclipse MicroProfile 1.2.
-The `webProfile7` image contains the features required for Java EE7 Web Profile compliance.
-The `javaee7` image adds the features required for Java EE7 Full Platform compliance.
-The `javaee7` image is also tagged with `latest`.

 There are also additional images for different JVM combinations.
 Currently there are tags for java8 only, but there are two variants one based on IBM Java and Ubuntu and the other based on the IBM small footprint Java which is based on alpine linux.
 The naming structure for the variants is tag-javaversion-vandor/variant.
-This leads to webProfile7-java8-ibmsfj as one.
+This leads to kernel-java8-ibmsfj as one.
 At this time the full list of images are:

 	kernel
 	kernel-java8-ibm
 	kernel-java8-ibmsfj
-	microProfile1
-	microProfile1-java8-ibm
-	microProfile1-java8-ibmsfj
-	webProfile7
-	webProfile7-java8-ibm
-	webProfile7-java8-ibmsfj
-	javaee7
-	javaee7-java8-ibm
-	javaee7-java8-ibmsfj

 # Usage